ShapeBuilder

 Specifies an edge when building a graph shape (see Graph).

-This method uses the three most recently specified vertices (N-2, N-1), where N is the value of Index when this method is called.
+This method uses the two most recently specified vertices (N-2, N-1), where N is the value of Index when this method is called.

 public method Edge2 → (2)